What are the best LGBT Netflix shows? The best gay Netflix shows? The best lesbian shows on Netflix? We are going to tell you all about it!

 - Lucifer (2016-)

 Okay, we didn’t love watching Lucifer but we know many people do!
 After Fox canceled the show after 3 seasons, Netflix picked it up for a fourth, fifth and sixth season.
 The sixth season will be its last.

-We love seeing more and more bisexual representation, so we are happy to see it in Lucifer too.
-Though we must say, there is some harmful bisexual tropes (like: bisexual equals evil) in the series that we would have loved to see differently.
+We love seeing more and more bi representation, so we are happy to see it in Lucifer too.
+Though we must say, there is some harmful bi tropes (like: bi equals evil) in the series that we would have loved to see differently.

-This legal-drama might not seem very queer at first, but a steamy sex scene between two men quickly changes that.
-Also, diversity is very much normalized in the series – in many different ways.
+This legal-drama might not seem very queer at first, but a steamy scene between two men quickly changes that.
+Also, diversity is very much normalized in the series – in many ways.